Do You Need Attic Ventilation With Spray From Insulation?

 After installing spray foam insulation in your attic, you’ll need both passive and active ventilation.
 Some good passive ventilation options for your attic include roof edge and peak vents.
 For active ventilation, consider an attic fan.

 At Air Express Air Conditioning & Heating, we’re the trusted providers of home performance systems, including insulation and ventilation services in Richmond.
-Homeowners also turn to us for reliable heating and air conditioning maintenance, repair, installation and replacement services.
+Homeowners also turn to us for reliable heating and air conditioning services including heating repair, AC installation, furnace replacement, and preventative maintenance plans.
 Our indoor air quality solutions keep your home cleaner and healthier.
 If you’re a local business owner, you can also turn to us for commercial heating, ventilation and air conditioning services.
 For additional information about attic ventilation needs after the installation of spray foam insulation, get in touch with us at Air Express Air Conditioning & Heating.

 Contact Air Express Air Conditioning & Heating for more information today!